Lorti/manu.ninja/_posts/2017-04-30-web-push-notifications.md

 ### Sending the Push Notification

-If you open `server.js` you will find few lines of code, thanks to the [Web Push] library.
-You have to copy the JSON output from before and call `webpush.sendNotification()`.
+If you open `server.js`{:.bash} you will find few lines of code, thanks to the [Web Push] library.
+You have to get a user's subscription, for example the JSON output from earlier, and call `webpush.sendNotification()`{:.js}.
 This sends the notification to the messaging service, which itself will queue it and try to send it as soon as possible.
 For this to work your service worker has to be up and running.

 Why use a library?
 You'd have to create the Authorization (JWT), Crypto-Key and TTL headers yourself, as well as encrypt your payload.
+There is a link at the end of the article if you are interested in the details.

 ``` js
 const webpush = require('web-push');